WuYanru2002/Geo-ATBench/Supplementary_analysis/README.md

 This folder contains t-SNE visualizations of audio embeddings from PANNs, AST, and CLAP.

-## waves_poi_additional
+## POI Range Analysis

-This folder contains additional POI values for the Waves sound-event class.
+This folder contains three files for POI range analysis:
+Waves AP results, best extraction ranges for sound-event classes, and additional POI values for Waves.